Bomb by Steve Sheinkin

 With those words, Steve Sheinkin closes his gripping account of the making of the atomic bomb and the Soviet Union’s attempts to steal the bomb, which eventually led to the Cold War.
 There’s a reason this book was a National Book Award Finalist and a Newberry Honor Book.
 Sheinkin’s spare yet descriptive prose introduces readers to the real people, real problems and real solutions that led to the end of World War II and launched the world into the Atomic Age.

 As a student of history, I had no idea how far ranging the process of building the bomb was.
 From saboteurs in Norway to scientists and spies from all parts of the world, this really was a team effort.
 Led by Robert Oppenheimer, who features prominently in the book, scientists overcame one dramatic obstacle after another.
 Meanwhile, spies raced around the world preventing the Germans from completing their bomb, but unaware of the Soviet plans to steal it.
 At its heart, this book has many elements of a good old-fashioned spy novel, mixed with a fair bit of science and a lot of history.
+All of those elements combined to make this a top shelf book for me – my highest rating!

 Because its not a topic that is typically studied in school, I think many intermediate grade readers will struggle to understand this book because they lack background knowledge.
 Another qualitative consideration is the number of characters.
 Although Sheinkin provides lots of supports to students, often reminding readers of pertinent details about the characters, for example, there are many players in this complex story.
 At times, it is difficult to track the minor characters.
 The Lexile level of the text is about 1000 which puts this text at the high end of 5th grade, and firmly in the grades 6-8 text complexity band.